emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Merchandise Planning for An Online Apparel Retailer.md

   - merchandise planning
 ---

-In this post, we defined merchandise planning process for an online apparel retailer, XYZ.
+In this post, we define merchandise planning process for an online apparel retailer, XYZ.
 Merchandise planning is a process where we determine *right products* at the *right quantity* at the *right price* in the *right place* at the *right time* while meeting company's financial goals.